Guidelines for Clinical Activities

 Students are expected to write medical histories and perform complete physical examinations on the patients assigned to them by clinical instructors.

 The history should be a record of the information provided by the patient or his or her agent.
 In addition to a concise statement of the patient's chief complaint, the record should show the details of the present illness, review of systems, past history, social history, and family history.
-Information from the history and physical examination must be on the chart within 24 hours after the patient's admission.

 - PROGRESS NOTES